 In this article – the first of a 3 part series – Ratnaguna examines the nature of tribes.

-In this third of three articles about Karl Popper, Vidyaruchi considers the limitations of Popper’s political thought, and argues that the liberalism which he espoused needs a framework of higher values such as is found in Buddhism.
+Vidyaruchi considers the limitations of Popper’s political thought, and argues that the liberalism that he espoused needs a framework of higher values such as is found in Buddhism.

 As unenlightened human beings, we all have predispositions – patterns of desire, perception and feeling – that often lead us astray and generate suffering.
 Whole societies can split into mutually unintelligible ‘tribes’, blind to one another’s pain or anger.